teslamate-org/teslamate/website/docs/guides/portainer.md

 ---
-title: web based management of your docker installation
+title: Web based management of your docker installation
 ---

 To graphically manage your docker installation of teslamate you could use [portainer](https://www.portainer.io).